-There’s also a built-in sensor which can automatically adjust brightness and black level according to ambient lighting.
-You will find a feature called ‘SDR Variable Backlight’ which enables local dimming (only 3-4 zones) for a slightly higher contrast ratio.
+There’s also a built-in sensor that can automatically adjust brightness and black level according to ambient lighting.
+You will find a feature called ‘SDR Variable Backlight,’ which enables local dimming (only 3-4 zones) for a slightly higher contrast ratio.

 Another exciting feature is the Ambient Glow RGB lighting technology with twelve customizable (color, brightness, style) LEDs placed beneath the display.
 There’s an additional LED at the back of the monitor.